drdonahue/repocalc/README.md

 # Configuration

 All of the keybindings can be edited in config.h (if it doesn't exist run `make` or `cp config.def.h config.h`).
-There are 2 special keybindings that you can change by modifying the define statements.
-The other keybindings can be changed by editing the `Keybind keys[]` initialization list.
+There are 2 special keybindings that you can change by modifying the define statements: Backspace and Exit.
+The bindings for setting precision and changing the display mode are also set with define statements.
+All other keybindings can be changed by editing the `Keybind keys[]` initialization list.
 This is also where new keybindings can be added.

 Custom functions can be defined in customfuncs.h and customfuncs.c.
 They follow this template: